PriyanshGarg15/Harkirat_cohort_100x/0-1_cohort/week_03/a3_assignments/assignments/README.md

  - You have to create a middleware for logging the number of requests on a server
  - You have to create a middleware for rate limiting a users request based on their username passed in the header
  - You have to create a middleware for logging the number of errors on a server
- - To test, go to the 01-middlewares folder and run `npx jest ./tests`
+ - To test, and go to the 01-middlewares folder and run `npx jest ./tests`

 ## JWTs
  - Write a function that takes in a username and password and returns a JWT token with the username encoded.
 Should return null if the username is not a valid email or if the password is less than 6 characters.
 Try using the zod library here